CRAFT: Grounded Multi-Agent Coordination Under Partial Information: Experiments

-\paragraph{Task Performance Metrics.} We report overall progress and completion rate at turn 20, both measuring how close the final board state is to the target structure.
-We additionally report remove gap ($\text{Gap} = \texttt{REMOVE} - \text{oracle remove rate}$), averaged across turns, where a positive gap indicates directors instructed more removals than the board required. ~\Cref{subsec:metrics} in Appendix provides more details on task metrics.
+We report metrics at turn 20 that measure how close the final board state is to the target structure.
+The most important are {\bf completion percentage}, or percentage of blocks whose color and position exactly match those of the final structure; and {\bf overall progress}, the unweighted mean of completion percentage, IoU of the current vs. target structure, and accuracy of block {\it colors} in each cell independent of vertical layer order.
+We additionally report remove gap ($\text{Gap} = \texttt{REMOVE} - \text{oracle remove rate}$), averaged across turns.
+A positive gap indicates Directors instructed more removals than the board required.
+Appendix~\ref{subsec:metrics} provides more details on task metrics.